jwmtechwriting/grc/grc.md

 !UNKN| Unknown brand (but one probably exists)

 - `!NONA` indicates that the brand is unknown *and* unknow*able*.
-This could be a "no name" item with no meaningful brand information available, and it is unlikely that it will ever be known.
+This could refer to a "no name" item with no meaningful brand information available, where it is unlikely that the brand will ever be known.
-- `!UNKN` indicates that there probably is a brand, but that the information is not known to the creator of the code
+- `!UNKN` indicates that there is likely a brand associated with the item, but the information is not known to the creator of the code.

-When creating brand codes, it is **RECOMMENDED** that the following considerations apply:
+When creating brand codes, it is **RECOMMENDED** that users apply the following considerations:

-- If an item is known to be released by a subsidiary of a larger company, use the subsidiary's name (and so Tengen would be its own company, not Atari, even though Tengen was an Atari subsidiary).
+- If an item is known to be released by a subsidiary of a larger company, use the subsidiary's name (i.e., Tengen would be its own company, separate from its parent Atari, even though Tengen was an Atari subsidiary).
 - For similarly-named regional subsidiaries, such as Nintendo of Japan or Nintendo of America, use the code of the parent company.
-Splitting regional subsidiaries into their own brands may represent too much granularity.
+Splitting regional subsidiaries into their own brands may present too much granularity.

 ### Authenticity \(A\)

-This attribute represents the authenticity of the device, i.e if the hardware is made by who it claims to be made by.
+This attribute represents the authenticity of the device, i.e., whether the hardware is actually made by whoever claims to have made it.

-The attribute takes the form of:
+This attribute takes the form of:

 - **`O`** if this is original or OEM hardware/software.
 - **`R`** if it is a repro or bootleg.

 Consider the brand/manufacturer when determining whether a device is original or repro.
-For example, if a piece of hardware passes itself off as Nintendo hardware but is not made by Nintendo, its proper code is **`R`**.
-Third-party consoles, even if they run OEM software (example: [the RetroN series of consoles](https://en.wikipedia.org/wiki/RetroN)), still do not pass themselves off as OEM hardware, and **MUST** be given as their own company name with an authenticity attribute of `O`
+For example, if a piece of hardware presents itself as Nintendo hardware, but is not made by Nintendo, its proper code is **`R`**.
+Third-party consoles, even if they run OEM software (example: [the RetroN series of consoles](https://en.wikipedia.org/wiki/RetroN)), still are not genuine OEM hardware, and **MUST** be represented with their own company name and an authenticity attribute of `O`.

 ### Family \(F\)

-This attribute represents the general hardware family of the item.
+This attribute represents the item's general hardware family.
 It is composed of a 3-character ALL-CAPS alphanumeric string.

 The *first* release of any hardware system in any region defines the family.
 For example, the US NES is part of the Famicom family of systems.

-For software, the family indicates the primary system the software is intended to run on.
+For software, the family indicates the primary system on which the software is intended to run.

 Owing to the large number of possible brands, the VGCC standard will not attempt to define all possible families.
-Nevertheless, it is **RECOMMENDED** that hardware appearing in the following table use the given family code:
+Nevertheless, it is **RECOMMENDED** that common hardware appearing in the following table use the given family codes:

 Family Code | Description
 ------------|-----------